Aztenz/courses-website/README.md

 # courses-website
-Website for pirates student activity that offers free courses
+Website for a student activity that offers free courses